alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/charities.markdown

 ##How to claim relief

 You claim relief when you make your [import declaration](/guide/import-goods-outside-eu/overview.html).
-Enter one of the following Customs procedure codes into your declaration:
+Enter one of the following customs procedure codes into your declaration:

 Nature of the goods | Customs procedure codes
 -|-